Upper School Curriculum

 AP French Language

-Conducted exclusively in the target language, this course provides an advanced study of the French language through the study of six different themes: family and communities, science and technology, beauty and aesthetics, contemporary life, global challenges, and personal and public identities.
-The course develops the student’s proficiency in the target language and insight into francophone culture through exposure to authentic texts such as literary and artistic works, videos, music, interviews, and podcasts.
-Review of grammatical structures and vocabulary practice are integrated into the course as are conversations and brief presentations.
+Conducted exclusively in the target language, this course provides an advanced study of the French language through the study of six different themes: family and communities, science and technology, beauty and aesthetics, contemporary life, global challenges and personal and public identities.
+The course develops the student’s proficiency in the target language and insight into francophone culture through exposure to authentic texts such as literary and artistic works, videos, music, interviews and podcasts.
+Review of grammatical structures and vocabulary practice is integrated into the course as are numerous essays, conversations and brief presentations.
 The course culminates in the students taking the AP French Language and Culture exam in May.

 Prerequisite: Completion of Honors French IV, with teacher recommendation